Self-Paced Enrollment Request Form

 - All students (including OU degree seeking students) must request permission to enroll by filling the Self-Paced Course Request Form.
 You are not able to enroll in our courses by yourself in self-paced courses.

 - If you have questions about self-paced classes or tuition waivers, please contact Tina Henderson, Operations Manager of the OU-CIDL Testing Center at firstname.lastname@example.org or (405) 325-1921.

 - CHEM 1315-400 General Chemistry I - General Chemistry is an overview of the chemical basis of natural phenomena.
 First of a two-semester sequence in general chemistry.
 Topics covered include basic measurement, atomic theory, electron configuration, periodicity, chemical reactivity and energetics, stoichiometry, gas laws and changes in state, bonding, and molecular structure.
-OU DEGREE SEEKING STUDENTS ARE PROHIBITED FROM ENROLLING IN THIS COURSE!
+College of Arts and Sciences students are restricted from enrolling in this course.

 - CHEM 1415-400 General Chemistry II - Continued - This course covers topics that include thermochemistry, equilibrium, thermodynamics, acid and base properties, kinetics, and electrochemistry.
-OU DEGREE SEEKING STUDENTS ARE PROHIBITED FROM ENROLLING IN THIS COURSE!
+College of Arts and Sciences students are restricted from enrolling in this course..